Roth Conversions are Longevity Insurance

 For a detailed summary of longevity insurance, see my definitive guide to longevity insurance.

 In short, longevity insurance pays you more the longer you live.
 You usually set aside some money now and get paid later.
-If you live too long a life, you can use time as leverage.
+You can use time as leverage if you live too long a life.

 A good example of longevity insurance is a DIA.
 Let’s start there.